Your handy guide to all the different printing and product specifications.

 Ideal for using on cars and vans that are utilised for both private and business purposes and for sub-contractors.

-Labels that anti-microbial agents that help stop the spread of viruses and bacteria.
+Labels that have anti-microbial agents that help stop the spread of viruses and bacteria.

 Cut to Shape (Die Cut)

 Labels can be cut to specific shapes adding to their visual appeal or providing advanced fit.